RogerLab/meow/README.md

 **-ch num_classes_low** : Number of frequency classes for the high partition.
 Use 0 for no high partition.

 **-t treefile** : The name of the tree file to be used for calculating rates data.
-Not needed if rates are not being used.
+Not needed if rates are not being used (eg, entropy is used instead) or supplied by the user.
 If rates are used and this is not specified, a default tree will be generated.

-**-p partition_type** : How to split the data between low and high partitions.**DEFAULT:** Entropy Accepted values: “E” → Entropy; “R” → Rates, “K” → K<sub>eff</sub> (Effective number of Amino Acids), “IQ” → Rates from an IQtree rate file provided by the user,
+**-p partition_type** : How to split the data between low and high partitions.**DEFAULT:** Entropy.
+Accepted values: “E” → Entropy; “R” → Rates, “K” → K<sub>eff</sub> (Effective number of Amino Acids), “IQ” → Rates from an IQtree rate file provided by the user,

 **-iqrates** : The name of the IQtree rate file to be used for partitioning the data.
 Only required and used if partition type -p is “IQ”.